Merit scholarships require yearly renewal to remain eligible. This renewal guide is specifically for the following scholarships:

-All new and continuing FIU merit scholars must successfully earn a minimum of 30 FIU credit hours by the end of each academic year with a minimum 3.00 FIU cumulative GPA.
+All FIU merit scholars (Presidential, Ambassador, FIU College Board Recognition Program, FIU National Merit, Gold and Blue, and Transfer) must successfully earn a minimum of 30 FIU credit hours by the end of each academic year with a minimum 3.00 FIU cumulative GPA.
 See semester criteria below for additional information.

 You must be continuously enrolled at the university (fall and spring) in order to have your scholarship renewed for the next academic year.
 Any break in enrollment without an approved deferment on file with the scholarship office will result in a loss of your scholarship.
 Please see the withdrawal/deferment section below.

 You must remain enrolled in FIU courses as a full-time undergraduate student with a minimum of 12 FIU credit hours each fall and spring semester in order for your scholarship to disburse.
 Although your scholarship will disburse at 12 FIU credit hours, FIU highly recommends you complete 15 credit hours per semester to ensure you successfully complete a total of 30 FIU credit hours by the end of each spring.
 If you enroll for fewer than 12 FIU credit hours and your scholarship did not disburse, you forfeit that semester’s award, (students in their last graduation term may be granted an exception, contact the Office of Scholarships for specifics).
 However, your scholarship may still be renewed as long as you meet annual renewal criteria.
 See Renewal Criteria above for total annual credit hour requirements for renewal.
 Scholarships are awarded on a per semester (fall/spring/summer) basis.